We are a conservation charity working to protect the county's many historic parks and gardens for future generations.

 We work with garden owners and local and national bodies to highlight, protect and encourage the conservation and restoration of designed landscapes, ranging from stately homes to public parks, cottage gardens to cemeteries.
 Principally funded by over 500 members, we run visits, lectures and events where members can share their interest and knowledge in a sociable atmosphere.

 Through its research and recording programme, the Trust undertakes and supports research on sites of historic interest, including sites that the Trust has rediscovered, as well as on other related topics.
-We share knowledge through our Journal and also seek to inspire the gardeners of the future through imaginative projects with schools.
+We publish an annual journal which contains articles about all aspects of garden history, and also a monthly newsletter which is emailed or can be read online.
+The Trust carries out a busy schedule working with Dorset primary schools to teach gardening skills, impart knowledge, and support school projects with small grants.
+We hope this will inspire our gardeners of the future.